marcusnobrega-eng/profile/_pages/Developed_Models.md

 - Automatic Calibration
 - Design Optimization considering construction costs

-The model is designed in Excel-VBA and also has a version in Matlab.
+The model is designed in Excel-VBA and also has a version in MATLAB.

 <i> Conceptual Example of the TC-Hydro Model, available at Gomes Jr., et al., (2023)</i>
 <img src="https://marcusnobrega-eng.github.io/profile//files/Conceptual_Model-1.png">